Introduction to psychiatry

 To become a psychiatrist, completion of four years of medical school training plus five years of residency is required.
 During your medical school training at Dalhousie you will be introduced to the Department of Psychiatry.
 Undergraduate teaching in the department focuses on highlighting the significance of biopsychosocial factors in normal human development and in illness, enabling students to recognize psychiatric disorders and how to treat these disorders within their competence, or refer the patient for psychiatric investigation and management.

-MED I: First-Year Medicine - Basic Clinical Skills
+MED 1: First-Year Medicine - Basic Clinical Skills

 During first year, students are introduced to fundamental principles in the study and practice of medicine.
 This includes supervised sessions interviewing psychiatric patients for the purpose of developing basic assessment and communication skills.
 Formal psychiatric teaching and clinical experiences begin in second year.

 In second year, psychiatry is incorporated into the Neuroscience Unit along with neuroanatomy, neurology and neurophysiology.
 The psychiatry component focuses on the diagnosis, treatment and biopsychosocial understanding of major psychiatric disorders through lectures and case-based learning.
-During this unit, students also attend weekly Skilled Clinician II sessions during which they conduct supervised psychiatric histories and mental status examinations of patients.
+During this unit, students also attend weekly Skilled Clinician 2 sessions during which they practice psychiatric assessment skills with patients.

-Rotations are offered in the Halifax Regional Municipality, as well as at other affiliated sites including Fredericton, Miramichi, Moncton, Saint John, Upper River Valley, Amherst, Charlottetown, Sydney, Truro and Windsor.
+Rotations are offered in the Halifax Regional Municipality, as well as at other affiliated sites including Fredericton, Miramichi, Moncton, Saint John, Upper River Valley, Amherst, Charlottetown, Sydney, Truro, Kentville and Windsor.

 Teaching sessions on a range of topics occur weekly in the form of didactic lectures, online self-directed modules, clinical vignettes and interactive discussion.

-Electives are offered in MED I, MED II, and MED IV.
+Electives are offered in MED 1, MED 2, and MED 4.
 A wide variety of clinical and research elective experiences are available.
 Students are also encouraged to inquire about possible opportunities in subject areas that interest them that may not be listed.

 Undergraduate Elective Options - Adult Psychiatry [PDF - 831KB]